otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 ## 12. Class diagrams in Visual Studio

-You've been sketching class diagrams by hand this week.
+You've been sketching class diagrams by hand this module.
 Visual Studio can also generate and edit them for you, which is worth knowing for bigger projects.

 **Installing (if it's not already on your machine):** **Tools → Get Tools and Features → Individual components** tab → search **Class Designer** → check the box → **Modify**.